MTC-ETH/labels-collection-tool/README.md

 `config.js` contains important configuration properties that apply to the backend.
 Please refer to the comments in the file for more information.

+#### Frontend
+All the frontend is contained in the folder `client`, please refer to the readme in that folder for its explanation.

 ## Deployment on Heroku